pyomeca/bioptim/README.md

 - SCIPY_BDF: The scipy integrator BDF
 - SCIPY_LSODA: The scipy integrator LSODA

+### Enum: Transcription
+The type of transcription of any dynamics (e.g. rigidbody_dynamics or soft_contact_dynamics)
+- EXPLICIT: dynamics is handled explicitly
+- SEMI-EXPLICIT: for rigidbody dynamics an extra control *qddot* is added and is ensured to respect forward dynamics on nodes
+- IMPLICIT: for rigidbody dynamics an extra control *qddot* is added and is ensured to respect inverse dynamics on nodes

 # Examples
 In this section, you will find the description of all the examples implemented with bioptim.
 They are ordered in